OpenCTI-Platform/docs/docs/usage/automation.md

 ### Listen PIR events

 This event source is focused on listening to PIR events.
 It allows you to select the PIRs you want to monitor and choose the specific cases in which the playbook will be triggered using the corresponding toggles:

-- A new entity is flagged in a selected PIR
+- A new entity becomes part of a selected PIR
-- An entity is unflagged from a selected PIR
+- An entity is no longer part of a selected PIR
 - An entity from a selected PIR is updated

 > Note: By default, if no PIR is selected, all available PIRs will be applied.